Back To Top

 Message from the Principal

-Greetings Princess Elizabeth Community!
+Greetings, Princess Elizabeth Community!

-As always, if you have any questions or concerns, please do not hesitate to contact your child’s teacher or myself.
+The District School Board of Niagara has a great deal of valuable information on its website at www.dsbn.org.
+As always, if you have any questions or concerns, please do not hesitate to contact your child’s teacher or the office.
 Together, we are committed to the children.
 We hope you have a great start to our new school year!

-SPIRIT WEAR AVAILABLE
+SPIRIT WEAR AVAILABLE - NEW OPTIONS AVAILABLE

-Does your child have a new medical condition?
 Fill out the following corresponding forms to send in:

 plan-of-care---anaphylaxis